mitch-b/ai-toolkit/README.md

 2. Start Memgraph in the background.

-3. Create and .env file that points to Memgraph and OpenAI API
+3. Create an `.env` file that points to Memgraph and OpenAI API
 ```
 MEMGRAPH_URI=bolt://localhost:7687
 MEMGRAPH_USERNAME=